Neurojedi/Machine-Learning-Zero2Hero/2. Logistic Regression/README.md

 ## 👋 Introduction:

 Welcome to second part of my repository.
-In this part, I will introduce you the basics of classification as well as the most basic model that we can use for classification.
+In this part, I introduce you the basics of classification as well as the most basic model that we can use for classification.

 ## 🗊 Contents: